Jeff Harada: Central Washington

 Harada was named the head coach at Central Washington University in 2014.
 At Central Washington, the Wildcats won 44 games in three seasons under Harada after only winning 25 in the previous three seasons.
 In his first year at Central, Harada nearly doubled the Wildcats' overall win total and nearly tripled their conference win total from the previous season.
 In his second year, the Wildcats saw the highest overall win total since 2006 (17) and highest conference win total since 2004 (10).
 Harada coached two GNAC Freshmen of the Year (2015, 2016) and seven all-GNAC selections in his three years at CWU.

 Cal State Fullerton

 Harada was named the head coach at Cal State Fullerton in 2017.
 In his first season he finished with more overall and Big West Conference wins than the previous two seasons combined.
 In year two, he nearly doubled the win total from the previous year and their 14 wins were the most since the 2009-10 season.
 After leading the program to their first winning season in nearly 30 years in year three, he signed an extension that put him under contract until the 2025 season.

+Long Beach State

+Harada was hired at Long Beach State prior to the start of the 2026–27 season to be the program's associate head coach.